 After breakfast, we continue our drive through the Navajo Indian Reservation, stopping briefly at the famous “Four Corners” landmark.
 Here, four states (Utah, Arizona, Colorado and New Mexico) come together in one place (no similar situation exists anywhere else in the USA).
 At this site, one can literally put our hands and feet in four different states at once.
 Local vendors selling many kinds of native handicrafts and jewelry are located nearby.

 As we head into Colorado, we pass through the Ute Indian Reservation and soon find ourselves in Mesa Verde National Park the world famous Anasazi “Cliff Dwellings”.
-For those who are physically able, we tour Cliff Palace.
+For those who are physically able, we tour Cliff Palace (Availability Dependent).
 This is one of the largest and best ruins in the park.
 We take a driving tour and see several of the best-preserved ruins.

 We also stop at the museum, which has a wonderful array of ancient crafts, pottery, etc. of the Anasazi.
 Later that afternoon, we make our way to Durango, Colorado.
 After checking into our hotel, you are free to enjoy the many restaurants and shops located nearby.

 Day Six: Colorado Rockies and the Durango and Silverton Railroad

 After breakfast, we take the morning Durango and Silverton Railroad to Silverton, Colorado.
 Built-in 1895 to carry gold and passengers, this old-time steam engine and railroad experience offers a fun and scenic view of the San Juan Mountains, the Animas River, and is a tremendously enjoyable experience.